lovellbrian/lovellbrian.github.io/_posts/2024-04-24-BYOD_Revisited.md

 '3.0.8', '3.0.7', '3.0.6'
  ```

 Instead, 3.0.6 was breaking my container build during the pip backtracking process.
-Effectively the build simply took a new road to the destination and hit a spacy landmine along the way.
+Effectively, the build simply decided to take a new road to the same build destination and hit a spacy landmine along the way.
 I had to find a way to fix this.
 I could not have my students waiting for a solution.

 ## Pinning the build